|Jerusalem Lives (Tahya Al Quds), August 2017

 The Arts Centre Basel, on behalf of the Musées d'art et d'histoire in Geneva, Switzerland have developed an international exhibition about contemporary museum architecture which will be presented in Geneva from May 10 to August 27, 2017.
 In May 2016, The Palestinian Museum was selected for participation.
 The exhibition, ‘New Museums: Intentions, Expectations, Challenges’ is the third instalment in a series of international architecture exhibitions by the Arts Centre Basel.
 It is preceded by: Museums for a New Millennium, May 2000, and Museums in the 21st Century, November 2016.
 The Palestinian Museum and Heneghan Peng architects have collaborated to prepare new and original material for exhibition.

-The exhibition will open in the Musées d’Art et d’Histoire in Geneva, Switzerland, from May 10 to August 27, 2017.
+The exhibition opened in the Musées d’Art et d’Histoire in Geneva, Switzerland, from May 10 to August 27, 2017.

 |A Museum for Palestine, 2017

 The Palestinian Museum is partnering with the Institute of the Arab World (Institut du Monde Arabe) in Paris to organise an exhibition featuring a collection of the A Museum for Palestine Project.
 The exhibition will be held from Saturday 25 February till 26 March 2017.
 It will later be displayed in the Palestinian Museum in Birzeit in 2018 or 2019.
 The exhibition brought 50 art works donated by French artists in solidarity with the Palestinian people and includes paintings , historical photographs, and sculptures that reflect the diversity in contemporary art practices in the past decades.